FactomProject/factom-docs/wallet/includes/_verify-balances.md

 ## Verify FCT and EC Balances

-After sending or receiving factoids, importing secret keys, or redeeming your 12-word master passphrase you may want verify your address balances.
-We've provided 2 easy ways to verify your Factoid (FCT) or Entry Credit (EC) balances.
+After sending or receiving factoids, importing secret keys, or redeeming your 12-word master passphrase, you may want to verify your Factoid (FCT) or Entry Credit (EC) address balances.
+We've provided two easy ways for you to do so.

 **1) With the Factom Control Panel**

 The Factom Control Panel is easy to use and great for verifying your FA or EC balances.
-Simply [Run Wallet](#run-enterprise-wallet) and open the Control Panel web page in your browser: [http://localhost:8090/](http://localhost:8090/)
+Simply [Run Wallet](#run-enterprise-wallet) and open the Control Panel webpage in your browser: [http://localhost:8090/](http://localhost:8090/)

 Find the search bar on the upper right-hand corner of the Factom Control Panel.